manas11/computer-graphics-lab/README.md

 # Computer Graphics Lab Programs
 - This repository contains the week wise programs done in the Computer Graphics Lab.
-- Programs done under the Computer Graphics Course 6th semeseter
+- The programs are done under the Computer Graphics Course 6th semester
-- These programs are based on usage of OpenGL tools
+- OpenGL tools and functions are used in these programs.

 # Guidelines for running the programs